-“In 2014, the Workforce Innovation and Opportunity Act (WIOA) became law…tasking WIBS, now known as Workforce Development Boards (WDBs), and One Stops, also known as American Job Centers (AJCs), to harness the benefits of technology on behalf of the public U.S. workforce system.
+In 2014, the Workforce Innovation and Opportunity Act (WIOA) became law tasking WIBS, now known as Workforce Development Boards (WDBs), and One Stops, also known as American Job Centers (AJCs), to harness the benefits of technology on behalf of the public U.S. workforce system.
 Lawmakers believed that, with the help of technology, WDBs and states could better assess and predict the changing labor markets and improve communications.
-AJCs could use it to continually improve services by streamlining case management, increase access for job-seekers (particularly in remote areas), and deploy individualized skill development models” (p.1).
+AJCs could use it to continually improve services by streamlining case management, increase access for job-seekers (particularly in remote areas), and deploy individualized skill development models.

-“This paper helps to clarify some of the key barriers [of implementing comprehensive tech strategies] so that the workforce community can quickly find some resolutions.
-It is the fifth and final phase of the ‘Workforce Data Systems Project,’ an initiative to better understand how technology is currently being used to meet the goals and expectations of WIOA….
+This paper helps to clarify some of the key barriers of implementing comprehensive tech strategies so that the workforce community can quickly find some resolutions.
+It is the fifth and final phase of the ‘Workforce Data Systems Project,’ an initiative to better understand how technology is currently being used to meet the goals and expectations of WIOA.

 The paper begins with an overview of the project’s phases, it then shares common challenges, notable responses to those challenges by the states, and further considerations for practitioners and policymakers.
-It closes by pointing out that this work needs to connect to the significant innovations to skill development programming and credentialing by employers, education institutions, and private organizations” (p.2).
+It closes by pointing out that this work needs to connect to the significant innovations to skill development programming and credentialing by employers, education institutions, and private organizations.

-The Workforce Data Systems Project [strives] to provide a common framework to compare different state-level experiences with WIOA implementation.
+The Workforce Data Systems Project strives to provide a common framework to compare different state-level experiences with WIOA implementation.
 Divided into five phases, the overall goal of the project has been to:

-• Analyze the data innovation challenges and successes workforce agencies and boards are experiencing while trying to meet WIOA mandates;
+- Analyze the data innovation challenges and successes workforce agencies and boards are experiencing while trying to meet WIOA mandates;

-• Identify workforce agencies and boards sharing similar successes and challenges;
+- Identify workforce agencies and boards sharing similar successes and challenges;

-• Facilitate sharing and collaboration among…[workforce stakeholders] on best innovation practices; and
+- Facilitate sharing and collaboration among workforce stakeholders on best innovation practices; and

 The report relies on surveys to workforce staff in 46 states and state-based site visits to Washington, Colorado, Utah, and Tennessee.